-- A GPS overlay will be developed for field staff to utilize in the field to find and mark off the four corners of the DU with stakes and rope.
-The GPS will then be used to field-locate the parent sample nodes for each of the 30 or 50 increment DU spatial layouts. - Prior to collecting the samples within a given DU, surface clearing of debris and vegetation will be done manually to ensure minimal disturbance of surface soils and desert vegetation.
+- A GPS overlay will be developed for field staff to utilize in the field to find and mark off the four corners of the DU with flags.
+The GPS will be used to field-locate the sample nodes for each of the 30 or 50 increment DU spatial layouts. - Prior to collecting the samples within a given DU, surface clearing of debris and vegetation will be done manually to ensure minimal disturbance of surface soils and desert vegetation.
 Wherever possible, the sample will be collected adjacent to roots and existing foliage (rather than removing these roots or drilling into) to avoid disturbing the natural vegetation in the arid landscape.
-This vegetation is crucial to minimizing soil erosion and wind-blown dust.
+This vegetation is crucial to minimizing soil erosion and wind-blown dust. - A heavy-duty cordless SDS drill will be used in conjunction with the Collect-N-Go[TM] soil sample collection bucket/system.
+The Collect-N-Go[TM] 15.5" soil auger with 3/8" non-slotted shank is locked into the drill with a keyed SDS chuck adapter.
+These drills provide approximately 100-200 increments per battery5 and field chargers are available for vehicles.

-- A heavy-duty cordless SDS drill will be used in conjunction with the Collect-N-GoTM soil sample collection bucket/system.
-The Collect-N-GoTM 15.5" soil auger with 3/8" non-slotted shank is locked into the drill with a keyed SDS chuck adapter.
-These drills can generally be used for up to 100 increments per battery and field chargers are available for vehicles. - The field technician wearing leather gloves and utilizing the drill and collection kit will begin at a corner of each DU and begin sampling in an orthogonal pattern, either moving from north to south or east to west, to collect subsamples from the 30/50 locations within each DU (see Figure 4). - Parent samples will be collected by drilling to the appropriate depth (either 0 to 6 inches or 6 to 12 inches, depending on target DU).
-The Collect-N-GoTM soil sample collection bucket is specially made for this purpose and has a soil collector tube embedded in its base to assure maximum soil collection and minimum soil loss while collecting subsamples within a sample area. - For DUs with replicate sampling, replicate samples will consist of increments collected by stepping out in two different directions within a few feet from each original (parent) increment location.
-Each replicate sample will consist of the same number of increments as the parent sample but from different locations and with the same overall increment coverage or spacing. - Nitrile gloves will be worn during sample handling.
-Deconning between each DU and each replicate will be conducted as detailed in Section 8.1. - The soil increments (parent for DUs with singlets; parent plus two additional samples for DUs with replicates) will be mixed to form one multi-increment composite sample and placed within a sealed and labeled, 1-gallon Ziplock Bag and then resealed with a second 1-gallon Ziplock Bag to ensure the sample remains dry and maintains integrity. - Samples will be stored in a cooler on ice after collection and shipped to the ADHS-approved laboratory for analysis on fresh ice and with a completed chain of custody.
+- The field technician wearing leather gloves and utilizing the drill and collection kit will begin at a corner of each DU and begin sampling in an orthogonal pattern, either moving from north to south or east to west, to collect subsamples from the 30/50 locations within each DU (see Figure 4). - Initial samples will be collected by drilling to the appropriate depth (either 0 to 6 inches or 6 to 12 inches, depending on target DU).
+The Collect-N-Go[TM] soil sample collection bucket is specially made for this purpose and has a soil collector tube embedded in its base to assure maximum soil collection and minimum soil loss while collecting subsamples within a sample area. - For DUs with replicate sampling, replicate samples will consist of increments collected by stepping out in two different directions within a few feet from the initial (Replicate 1) increment locations.
+Each subsequent replicate sample (Replicate 2 and Replicate 3) will consist of the same number of increments as the initial sample (Replicate 1) but from different locations and with the same overall increment coverage or spacing. - Nitrile gloves will be worn during sample handling.
+Deconning between each DU will be conducted as detailed in Section 8.1. - The soil increments [just the single sample for DUs collected as singlets; initial sample (Replicate 1) plus two additional replicate samples (Replicate 2 and Replicate 3) for DUs with replicates] will be mixed to form one multi-increment composite sample and placed within a sealed and labeled, 1-gallon Ziplock Bag6 and then resealed with a second 1-gallon Ziplock Bag to ensure the sample remains dry and maintains integrity. - Samples will be stored in a cooler on ice after collection and shipped to the ADHS-approved laboratory for analysis on fresh ice and with a completed chain of custody.
 More detail on sampling handling including naming convention, storage, and transport to laboratory, are provided in Section 7.2.